Ijaymoira/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-äction of the last directory
+counts the number of directories in a file